snehalatha-appiness/DesktopAppPOC/README.md

 - Open in VSCode.
 - In terminal, run 'flutter pub get' at project folder
 - Run the application in the MacOS or Windows environment

+## Technical tools

+- Built with Flutter (v3.7.1) and MongoDB database (v5.0) for macOS.
+- Uses Cubit for state management.
+- MongoDB plugin handles all the database operations.
+- Shared preferences for user session storage.
+- Syncfusion charts for the dashboard pie charts